 Classroom salaries have a mix of 10 and 12 month employees but is more heavily skewed to the 10 month side.
-It is expected that the classroom salaries would be close to 50% spent at this time.
-The major concern is Occasional Teachers which appears to be trending unfavourably, and creating a negative pressure on the budget.
-The forecast has been adjusted upward by \$2 million to reflect this concern.
+It is expected that the classroom salaries would be close to 58.76% spent at this time if using teaching days as the key benchmark.
+The actual percentage spent for Classroom Teachers is 55.92%.
+The anticipated 1% lump sum salary pay-out, which was negotiated as part of the central labour negotiations, will negate most of this favourable variance.
+The major concern continues to be Occasional Teacher